Estella Anderson, M.Ed.

 Robyn enjoys reading and writing science fiction, rafting rivers and soaking in hot springs.
 She lives in the foothills surrounding Bozeman, Montana.

-Job scope: Angela manages the financial details of the Institute’s amazing projects.
+Job scope: Angela manages the financial details of the Institute’s amazing projects and is also the assistant to the executive director.

 History: Before Biomimicry 3.8, Angela managed the finances for several other local non-profits such as Buffalo Field Campaign, Wind River Bear Institute, and Cold, Mountain Cold Rivers.
 She also worked as an accountant at Lambros Real Estate.
 Her past life was spent roaming Montana’s Glacier Country as a bear conflict specialist.